Career Timeline of Pope Leo XIV: Major Achievements and Milestones

 February 6, 2025: Promoted to Cardinal-Bishop

-On February 6, 2025, Francis promoted Robert Francis Prevost to cardinal-bishop, assigning him as titular bishop of the Suburbicarian Diocese of Albano.
+On February 6, 2025, Pope Francis promoted Robert Francis Prevost to cardinal-bishop.

-On May 8, 2025, Prevost was elected pope on the second day of the conclave, on the fourth ballot.
-White smoke appeared from the Sistine Chapel at 18:07 CEST, indicating the selection of a pope.
-After accepting his election and choosing the name Leo XIV, he greeted the cardinals.
-Cardinal Mamberti announced "Habemus papam", and up to 150,000 people gathered in St. Peter's Square.
+On May 8, 2025, Prevost was elected Pope Leo XIV on the second day of the conclave after the fourth ballot.
+White smoke signaled the selection to the public.
+After accepting the election, Cardinal Dominique Mamberti announced Pope Leo XIV to the public.
+Approximately 150,000 people were in St. Peter's Square at the time.

-On May 18, 2025, during his Inauguration Mass in St Peter's Square, Pope Leo XIV used the ferula of Pope Paul VI which is most commonly associated with Pope John Paul II, and frequently used by Francis.
-Pope Leo XIV received another pectoral cross upon his election, which he has been wearing instead of the one he wore during the conclave and his first appearance as pope.
-This one is silver, with relics of St. Leo the Great, St. Augustine, St. Thomas of Villanova, and Blessed Anselmo Polanco Fontecha.
+On May 18, 2025, during his Inauguration Mass in St Peter's Square, Pope Leo XIV used the ferula of Pope Paul VI and received another pectoral cross, which he has been wearing instead of the one he wore during the conclave and his first appearance as pope.

-In 2025, Robert Francis Prevost's election in the papal conclave was unexpected, as he was considered a dark horse candidate.
-He chose the papal name Leo XIV in honor of Pope Leo XIII.
+In 2025, Robert Francis Prevost was unexpectedly elected as Pope Leo XIV, following the 2025 conclave.
+He chose his papal name in honor of Pope Leo XIII.